fabric8io/fabric8/docs/v2-changes.md

 However as an end user writing, say, Java applications or using technologies like ActiveMQ, Camel or containers like Karaf, Tomcat, WildFly or Spring Boot things should seem pretty similar; though in many ways things get much simpler now (as discovery, wiring and packaging is now simpler and more standardised).

 The aim of fabric8 on kubernetes is still to support any runtime application server or software distribution at all; though docker containers will be the standard mechanism for packaging and running software.
-The change from 1.x to 2.x does not mean any application servers are no longer supported; its the reverse - now any docker image is supported ;).
+The change from 1.x to 2.x does not mean any application servers are no longer supported; it's the reverse - now any docker image is supported ;).

 ### How does it affect my build?